MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_tutorials/2_composite_actions.md

 title: Developing Composite Actions
 ---

+Multi-project CI/CD using GitHub Actions primarily revolves around the development of two types of components: composite actions and reusable workflows.
+Composite actions are the more fine-grained component and we thus opt to discuss them first.

 Developing GitHub Actions requires some familiarity with YAML (a recursive acronym that stands for "YAML Ain't Markup Language").
 Since YAML is a common data serialization language, we assume the reader has familiarity